lapp0/Smart-Market/README.md

 In this scheme, you simply set an expiration date (when you should have the order by), an amount in btc

-### Proof of Stake (If possible)

-Proof of work is not ideal because those running specialized hardware (or even GPUs) may be able to spam the network.
-The proof of stake implementations details will be expanded here.

-Proof of Stake requires users run a Bitcoin client (an SPV client works though).

 ### To be continued

 Questions and Stuff to Add